salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

 The second step **"2.
 Print out the number of spaces that is equal to $n$ - row number and stars that is equal to row number"** can be decomposed into the following steps:

 1. Initialize a variable `column` to $1$.
-2. Print our a space if the variable `column` is less than or equal to $n$ - row number.
+2. Print a space if the value of `column` is less than or equal to $n$ - row number.
 3. Otherwise, print out a `*`.
 4. Increment the variable `column` by $1$.
 5. Repeat 2 to 4 until the variable `column` is greater than $n$.